robyvandamme/dotbump/README.md

 # DotBump

 .NET Global Tool to automate dependency upgrade tasks in .NET solutions.

-Currently only tested on MacOS and Linux.
+NOTE: Only tested on MacOS and Linux.

 ## Features